Socheema/Ticket-Management/README.md

 - If the dev server port is in use, Vite will try another port — check the terminal output for the URL.

-## License

-This project does not include a license file.
-Add a `LICENSE` file if you plan to publish or share the project.

----

-If you want, I can also add a CONTRIBUTING.md, CODE_OF_CONDUCT.md, and a lightweight deploy guide (Vercel/Netlify) — tell me which you prefer and I will add them.
-# Ticket-Management